User Hub

-The bioAMS facility at LLNL supports users across the biomedical research community, including scientists based at universities and other national labs and institutions that are part of the National Institutes of Health (NIH) research community.
+The bioAMS facility at LLNL supports users across the biomedical research community, including scientists based at universities and other national labs and institutions, including those that are part of the National Institutes of Health (NIH) research community.

 The resource supports users who are exploring the behavior of new drug candidates, including efforts to speed development of safe, effective therapeutics, and research aimed at combating emerging pathogens and environmental toxins.
 Its capabilities enable scientists to conduct ultra-sensitive analyses of radioisotopes to determine the quantity of biomarkers present in samples.
 In addition, by coupling this capability with other analytical methods available at the facility, biomedical researchers can also identify the analyte.